This guide explains how to skip challenges within a track.

-Skipping challenges allows users to skip a challenge within a track.
-This might be helpful when a user is stuck on a certain challenge, or when the user has already completed the challenge before.
+Skipping challenges allows learners to skip a challenge within a track.
+This might be useful when learners are stuck on a certain challenge or have partially completed a track and want to pick up where they left off.

-Please note that if you enable skipping for end users, they will be able to skip every challenge, whether they have completed it before or not.
+If you enable skipping for learners, they will be able to skip every challenge in a track.

 There are two requirements to enable the skip a challenge feature for a track: